fpiette/OverbyteICS/ReadMe6.txt

         frequently much simpler.
 So BCB user: have a look at the Delphi sample too !
 Note 3: Follow "UserMade" link on ICS website to find more sample programs written by
         ICS users.
+Note 4: See folder SslInternet for SSL-enabled versions of the samples.

 As explained in the component installation, you may encounter an error loading a sample application or running it.
 This may be because the last time I